 In case you are not sure about how to configure NUMA, use the “Use Hardware Topology” button.

 Now that we’re done with all possible processor configurations, let’s switch to storage.
 Use disks of the ‘fixed’ type to reach the maximum performance rates.

 Do not use an outdated controller in the Generation 1 VMs.
 When the VM of Generation 1 type is created, the disk will be located on IDE controller by default.

-Do not perform a full disk defragmentation.
+Do not perform full disk defragmentation.
 Minimal defragmentation performed by Windows is sufficient.
-The process of defragmentation negatively influences longevity of the hard disk because of the numerous write operations.
-You don’t want suddenly finding out your disk is “dead” and having to go buy a new one, right?
+The process of defragmentation negatively influences the longevity of the hard disk because of the numerous write operations.
+You don’t want to suddenly find out your disk is “dead” and have to go buy a new one, right?
 When you really need to perform defragmentation, use “Live Migration” to move the VM to another host and format the disk.
 Sure, it will take longer but it still would be more effective than regular defragmentation.

 OK, from simple to complex – now we’re ready to optimize the overall cluster performance.
 Perform the process of validation before creating the cluster.
 Obviously, you do not need to fix each warning, however, you need to explore the result thoroughly.

 Use the same hardware on each node to reach higher performance rates.
 Well, at least you won’t have to play around with processors compatibility.

 For Hyper-V, each cluster node is supposed to utilize at least 2 IP addresses.
 One of them should be designated as the management IP address, which means that it must have a valid default gateway.
 Another IP address may stand for Live Migration so that there was no overload on the main channel.

 The Compression option for data transfer uses data compression to reduce the amount of data transferred over the network and involve less processor cycles, which leads to increased migration time.
 If you do not have any physical adapters supporting RDMA, use the Compression option for Live Migration.